Of all the purchases you make as a business owner, your inventory is one of the most important. It’s the reason you’re in business.

 Why have inventory?

 You could just order what you need, exactly when you need it.
 And some businesses are able to operate on a just-in-time system like this.
-But for most businesses, it’s impossible to organise such a precise supply chain.
+But for most businesses, it’s impossible to organize such a precise supply chain.

 Having inventory on hand has a number of benefits.
 It lets you: